vasilakisfil/Introspected-REST/README.md

 ## 6. API Specs Today
-Now that we defined what REST is, according to Roy, and what new capabilities new APIs shoulr provide, let's see the API specs available as today, April 2017, and what they provide.
+Now that we defined what REST is, according to Roy, and what capabilities modern APIs should provide, let's see the specs for REST(y) APIs available as today, April 2017, and what they provide.

 ### 6.1.
 Our use case
 In our use case we will follow the aforementioned points of the `REST` model.

-Our use case is a minature of Twitter.
+Our use case is a minature of yet another Social App.
 Specifically, in our API domain, we have a `User` resource which has other, associated resources, like `Micropost`, `Like`, etc

 For our message format, we will use JSON as it's the most popular but it could be anything like XML, YAML etc.